 Even when I’m not preparing for a trip, I like to make a big batch of these and freeze them for quick breakfasts.
 They will not disappoint.

 - Hard-boiled eggs

 Your Typical Sandwich Ideas (PB&J, sliced deli meat, etc.)

 While I’m not a huge fan of PB&J, this was the perfect lunch to quickly pack up for a day away from our cabin while we went sightseeing.

-Lettuce wraps are so good (these are my favorite!) and you can do all of the prep work ahead of time.
+Lettuce wraps are so good and you can do all of the prep work ahead of time.
 For the inside part of your lettuce wrap, make it ahead of time and store in a Ziploc Bag.
-(For travel I omit the rice.)
+A ground beef bulgogi is a great flavorful option for the meat of your wrap.
 I like to use Romaine leaves for these and they actually did very well traveling in the cooler.
 There was only a tiny bit on the ends that I chose to throw away but other than that, they were perfect!
 I try not to use too many Ziploc bags on a regular basis, but when it comes to packing for a vacation they are great.
 After adding the food, I squeeze all of the air out of the bag and store it in the fridge until the day of departure, and then pop it into my ice-filled cooler.